jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 refactor: make it better
 ############################################################################################

-So far ``python3 -m unittest`` was run to see the test fail, and again to see the test pass.If I make a change to the code I will have to run it again to make sure it does not break tests that passed before.
+So far ``python3 -m unittest`` was run to see the test fail, and again to see the test pass.
+I will have to run it again for any code change, to make sure tests that were passing are not broken by the code change.
 This means it is run for each part of the Test Driven Development cycle or each time there is a code change.
-I do not want to keep typing ``python3 -m unittest`` , it would be better for a program to automatically run the tests when there is a change so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_
+I do not want to type ``python3 -m unittest`` anymore, it would be better for a program to automatically run the tests when there is a change so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 ----